bragewizard/master/paper/thesis.typ

 functions, trained via backpropagation---defines the MLP, which became a foundational architecture for neural networks and paved the way for the deep learning revolution.

-== Problems with the Established Approach
+== PROBLEMS WITH THE ESTABLISHED APPROACH

 backprop it requires freezing the entire network and separates computation and learning into two separate stages, local connectetions that should be independent of eachother have to wait

-== Neuroscience 101
+== NEUROSCIENCE 101

 The perceptron, and its evolution into Multi-Layer Perceptrons (MLPs), represent foundational models in artificial intelligence inspired by early concepts of neural computation.
+Indeed, certain core principles resonate with biological observations: the brain comprises interconnected neurons, often organized in broadly hierarchical structures or layers
+#footnote[
+  While often conceptualized in layers (e.g., layers of the neocortex), the brain's connectivity is vastly more complex than typical feedforward ANNs, featuring extensive recurrent connections, feedback loops, and long-range projections that make a simple 'unrolling' into discrete layers an oversimplification
+]
-Indeed, certain core principles resonate with biological observations: the brain comprises interconnected neurons, often organized in broadly hierarchical structures or layers#footnote[ While often conceptualized in layers (e.g., layers of the neocortex), the brain's connectivity is vastly more complex than typical feedforward ANNs, featuring extensive recurrent connections, feedback loops, and long-range projections that make a simple 'unrolling' into discrete layers an oversimplification that process information sequentially from sensory input to higher cognitive areas.
-Furthermore, individual neurons integrate incoming signals—analogous to a weighted sum in MLPs—and generate an output spike or 'fire' only when a certain threshold is exceeded, a mechanism abstracted by the activation functions used in artificial neurons.
+that process information sequentially from sensory input to higher cognitive areas.
+Furthermore, individual neurons integrate incoming signals—analogous to a weighted sum in MLPs and generate an output spike or 'fire' only when a certain threshold is exceeded, a mechanism abstracted by the activation functions used in artificial neurons.